-- Exams will be a mixture of matching, multiple choice & short-answer/short-essay questions. - Exam make-ups are only allowable with a note from a Dean or a Doctor and arrangements must be made in advance.
+- Exams will be a mixture of matching, multiple choice & short-answer/short-essay questions. - Exam make-ups are only allowable with a note from the Dean of Student's Office or a Doctor and arrangements must be made in advance.
 In case of emergency, please notify the instructor as soon as possible.